 The interesting thing about SteelSeries 310 is its TrueMove3 optical sensor, a collaborative achievement of Pixart and SteelSeries.
 This sensor is the real core of this improved Sensei with its high sensitivity of 12,000 counts per inch and its one-to-one tracking capability.
 The tracking capability limits at 3500 counts per inch, which is why the Sensei 310 delivered amazing performance during our extensive testing.

-Many competing gaming mice on the market claim to give the same high sensitivity levels, but SteelSeries has also included superior jitter reduction technology.
+Many of the best gaming mice on the market claim to give the same high sensitivity levels, but SteelSeries has also included superior jitter reduction technology.
 In real life, testing on games, we managed to get headshots with Widowmaker in Overwatch.
 We observed that the mouse registered every minor movement and improvised it flawlessly in the game.
 If you have shaky hands, then you should give Sensei 310 a try.

 For more information, read SteelSeries Sensei 310 Full Review